 You’ll have to watch the movie to know more since we don’t want to ruin the whole thing for you.
 But, as is a typical plot line in Netflix family shows, the good guys come through: Gary, more than Scorch Supernova, helps Earth to stand against the imminent alien threat.

 “Hook” hit the big screen in 1991.
 Again, it had the advantage of Steven Spielberg serving as the director behind the scenes.
 As a result, we consider “Hook” to be one of the best family shows on Netflix to watch in 2021.
-The film follows Peter Pan, played by Robin Williams, and his adventures with Captain Hook, played by Dustin Hoffman.
+The film follows Peter Pan (click here if you’re also into Tinkerbell movies), played by Robin Williams, and his adventures with Captain Hook, played by Dustin Hoffman.